zelanko/sql-docs.zh-tw/docs/t-sql/functions/lead-transact-sql.md

 SELECT CalendarYear AS Year, CalendarQuarter AS Quarter, SalesAmountQuota AS SalesQuota,
        LEAD(SalesAmountQuota,1,0) OVER (ORDER BY CalendarYear, CalendarQuarter) AS NextQuota,
-   SalesAmountQuota - LEAD(Sale sAmountQuota,1,0) OVER (ORDER BY CalendarYear, CalendarQuarter) AS Diff
+   SalesAmountQuota - LEAD(SalesAmountQuota,1,0) OVER (ORDER BY CalendarYear, CalendarQuarter) AS Diff
 FROM dbo.FactSalesQuota
 WHERE EmployeeKey = 272 AND CalendarYear IN (2001,2002)
 ORDER BY CalendarYear, CalendarQuarter;